DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Mechanic: Passive.
 When drawing initiative, Draw with Upper Hand.
 - XP: 1

-**Critical Master**

-- Description: When you hit big, you hit BIG.
-Enemies don't stand a chance against you when you make a critical hit against them.
-- Mechanic: Passive.
-All Critical Success attacks now deal double damage instead of adding +1 damage.
-- XP: 1
-- Prereq Level: 3

 **Momentum**

 - Description: By brute strength, force others to move around the battlefield.
-- Mechanic: Passive.
-As part of your movement, you attempt to move a character who is within 1 space of you..
+- Mechanic: Minor.
+As part of your movement, you attempt to move a creature who is within 1 space of you.
 If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
 On fail, target(s) are moved to 1 space of attacker's end position.
 - XP: 1
 - Prereq Role: Defender
 - Prereq Skill: Brute > 0